moisespr123/GridcoinSnapshotGenerator/README.md

 You must have 7-zip installed in the C:\Program Files\7-zip folder.
 This software launches the 7z.exe command line software to compress the blockchain.

 # FAQ
-* I get an error about 7zip.
+*I get an error about 7zip.
-- The software must likely is not installed in C:\Program Files\7-zip.
+-The software must likely is not installed in C:\Program Files\7-zip.
 Please install it to that directory

-* I get the message "GridcoinResearch.exe could not be found.
+*I get the message "GridcoinResearch.exe could not be found.
 Please launch the wallet manually"
-- The walled is not installed in either "C:\Program Files (x86)\GridcoinResearch\" or "C:\Program Files\GridcoinResearch\".
+-The walled is not installed in either "C:\Program Files (x86)\GridcoinResearch\" or "C:\Program Files\GridcoinResearch\".
 The software looks for these 2 paths to launch the wallet once the compression finishes.